kokocan12/websocket-connection-using-shared-worker-example/README.md

-# Intro
+# Introduce
 ![1](https://user-images.githubusercontent.com/49009864/166714532-e6de49f4-ff73-4862-aaa8-d6734e2f64cf.gif)

-Apps like github provide users with real-time reponses.
+Apps like github provide users with real-time reponses, I can see changes without refreshing the page when something in server is changed.

-When someone sends requests to the server, the other one can see the changes without having to refresh the page.

 To implement this, polling or websocket are used.
-Of couse github uses websocket.

-But I don't see websocket connection.
+Github uses websocket, but I don't see websocket connection.

 ![image](https://user-images.githubusercontent.com/49009864/166716878-9e16c085-2b07-4958-b148-8cfc4345cbc2.png)

-Where is the websocket connection hiding?
+Where is the websocket connection?

 # SharedWorker